mario-baptista/cogsi2526-1211265-1250525-1250204/CA5/README.md

 This page lets you:

--verify that H2 actually started correctly
+- verify that H2 actually started correctly

--log into the database
+- log into the database

--run SQL queries
+- run SQL queries

--check if the mounted folders are working correctly
+- check if the mounted folders are working correctly

 Just being able to load this page meant that Podman exposed the ports correctly and the H2 service was working exactly the same as it would in Docker.